prachurjyaghy/NASSCOM_Packaging_Fundamentals_and_Testing/THEORY_SESSIONS.md

 #### Advanced package substrates
 <img width="267" height="417" alt="image" src="https://github.com/user-attachments/assets/213961ca-1d00-455d-8c89-e4782608ce82" />

 1. Die in 2D sits directly on the substrate
 2. In 2.1D, an RDL Layer is added
 3. In 2.5D, an Si Interposer which is very close to the 3D

 <img width="1422" height="415" alt="image" src="https://github.com/user-attachments/assets/4af7dcb3-9d15-4643-be05-503f7bff975c" />

+# From Wafer to Package: Assembly and Manufacturing Essentials